 - Hold social media training: From newbies to pros, make sure everyone is equipped with the right tools and skills to become top employee advocates.
 Your training should include a tour of the company’s social networks, practical tips for building a top-notch profile, review of company guidelines and policy, on-demand videos of employee advocacy tool.
 Here’s a more in-depth employee advocacy training guide.

-Throughout the program:
+Throughout the Employee Advocacy Program:

 - Drive employee engagement: Once you’ve launched the program, you need to keep the momentum going.
-Achieve this through tangible rewards, employee recognition, improved content relevance, winner announcements, and more!
+Achieve this through tangible rewards, employee recognition, improved-content relevance, winner announcements, and more!
 If advocates demonstrate a pattern of disengagement, it’s best to send them reminders or replace them with new members.
 For more employee engagement ideas, read this.

 - Measure program performance: Remember those goals you set at the beginning?
 Now you can track how your employee advocacy program is performing against those key metrics.
 It’s best to monitor results on a bi-weekly or monthly basis so you can accurately identify trends and evaluate success.